 Carpenters and Asbestos Exposure

-Even if carpenters didn’t work directly with a particular material, they worked adjacent to others installing these materials on industrial, commercial, and residential construction projects.
+Even if carpenters didn’t work directly with a particular material, they worked adjacent to others installing materials on various construction projects.
 Many of these construction materials contained asbestos.

 Carpenters are in the highest asbestos exposure risk group of all construction tradespeople.
 Many carpenters experienced continual and prolonged exposure to large quantities of asbestos dust.